 Many people suffer from chronic pain in the absence of any past injury or evidence of illness, which can make it hard to find a resource to definitively offer a viable solution.
 With so many different approaches to treating chronic pain, finding a clear diagnosis from which to develop an effective treatment plan can often be confusing or frustrating.
 At Everspring Health, we immediately seek to reduce the stress of understanding your pain and begin treating your chronic pain right away.
 Our clients most often have a progressive experience where we are able to relieve at least some of the pain short-term while working on complete solutions in the long-term.
 One of the challenges of chronic pain is that often the condition has developed over years, even if symptoms may have only just begun, and it can take time for us to unwind all of the influential factors to provide long-term results.

 We begin by looking at your history with pain: where it came from, what it feels like, if it changes based on varying temperatures, seasons, or times of day.
 We want to know everything we can about your experience in order to develop a treatment strategy that will work for you, specifically.
-Acupuncture and massage can be used to relax muscles and relieve pain, as well as positional release and other physical exercises as needed.
+Acupuncture and massage can be used to relax muscles and down regulate receptors to relieve pain, as well as positional release and other physical exercises as needed.
 We fully examine lifestyle habits (stress, diet, and sleep) and use our observations to improve your body’s ability to combat pain.
 If you have a current course of treatment – like physical therapy or surgery – we’ll work with you and your doctors to provide the best relief possible.
 This investment in yourself is worth it, and our co-op model makes it affordable and accessible.